JacobEverly/Interactive-Lab-Hub/Lab 5/README.md

 ## Capturing images from the webcam

-We used the python [OpenCV 2](https://pythonexamples.org/python-opencv-cv2-resize-image/#2) library to capture and resize the images of the webcam. in a first version we mounted the camera directly over the pot:
+We used the python [OpenCV 2](https://pythonexamples.org/python-opencv-cv2-resize-image/#2) library to capture and resize the images of the webcam.
+In the first version we mounted the camera directly over the pot:

 ![Camera mounted over pot](images/IMG_3661.jpeg)

-Therefore we mounted the camera close to the pot:
+However, when testing the prototype we were concerned for the camera since it would get really wet from all the steam coming from the pot of boiling water.
+Therefore, we mounted the camera close to the pot:

 ![Camera mounted next to pot](images/IMG_3664.jpeg)